-Temporary Premium Tax Credit Changes Could Increase Risk of ESR Penalties in 2021 and 2022
+Temporary Premium Tax Credit Changes Could Increase Risk of ESR Penalties Through 2025

 The intent is to make health insurance purchased in the marketplace more accessible and affordable, thus potentially decreasing the number of uninsured Americans during the COVID-19 pandemic.